 Earle's on Crenshaw

-A family-owned business for more than 30 years, locals gather ‘round for Earle’s famous dogs.
+A family-owned business for more than 30 years, Earle’s is usually filled with loyal locals who love its famous dogs.
 There is the usual all-beef version with an accompanying all-beef chili, of course, but don’t overlook the vegan dogs, links, and chili.
-Both omnivores and herbivores will leave full and happy.
+Both omnivores and herbivores leave full and happy.

 Hot Dog on a Stick

-Santa Monica’s iconic, 75-year-old Hot Dog on a Stick stand has revived, reopening after being demolished in March 2022 as an even brighter red beacon to hungry beachgoers craving something filling and nostalgic.
-New and longtime customers will find that though the building has been refurbished, the quality and recipes remain the same: from the puckery neon limeade to the fluffy cornbread exterior surrounding its original turkey dog.
+Santa Monica’s iconic, 75-year-old Hot Dog on a Stick stand reopened after being demolished in 2022.
+Though the building was fully rebuilt, the quality and recipes remain the same: from the puckery neon limeade to the fluffy cornbread exterior surrounding its original turkey dog.
 Other options, like vegetarian hot dogs, beef hot dogs, and melty pepper jack cheese sticks, are available, but the OG turkey stick is the one to get for a taste of classic Californi-cana with an ocean and pier view.

-This nearly 100-year-old Long Beach legend is known for its quirky menu, especially the Joe’s special, a split Polish dog wrapped in rye bread that’s also been clogged with Swiss cheese, mustard, and a pickle.
+This nearly 100-year-old Long Beach legend is known for its quirky menu, especially the Joe’s special, a split Polish dog wrapped in rye bread with Swiss cheese, mustard, and a pickle.